Ignition support

 Overview

-To address those limitations CAPA can create and use S3 Bucket to store encrypted user data, which will be then pulled by the instances during provisioning.
+To address these limitations, when using Ignition for bootstrapping, by default the awsmachine controller uses a Cluster Object Store (e.g. S3 Bucket), configured in the AWSCluster, to store user data, which will be then pulled by the instances during provisioning.

 Enabling EXP_BOOTSTRAP_FORMAT_IGNITION feature gate